-The program is a state-licensed and nationally accredited child development program in collaboration with The University of Texas at Dallas, The University of Texas Southwestern Medical Center and the Dallas Independent School District (Dallas ISD).
+Callier is accredited by the National Association for the Education of Young Children.
+The program is a state-licensed child development program in collaboration with The University of Texas at Dallas, The University of Texas Southwestern Medical Center and the Dallas Independent School District (Dallas IS).
 Only families affiliated with UT Southwestern Medical Center or UT Dallas are eligible for enrollment.
 All Deaf Education students are enrolled through Dallas ISD.

 - To provide for all aspects of a child’s developmental needs, including communication and language skills, physical abilities, emotional and social growth and cognitive development.